jakewan/little-go-guide/using-interfaces/README.md

 Since there is no explicit declaration that a struct type implements a specific interface, people coming from Python should be pretty familiar with this pattern.
 It's how Go supports "duck typing".

 Interfaces play a significant role in testability and public API design.
+See [Writing Unit Tests][] and [Project Organization - Public API Design][] for more on these topics.

 ## Guideline: Prefer interfaces to structs in API definitions